Patricia Burge (1937-1992).

 Then, true to this heroine, she stayed positive for all our sakes.
-There was simply no other choice, and she achieved mass positivity with a funny grace – laughing about being pushed around in wheelchairs, caring for the recovering ladies who shared her room, and eschewing chemotherapy, until she could almost count the days left to her.
+There was simply no other choice, and she achieved a year of denial with a funny grace – laughing about being pushed around in wheelchairs, caring for the recovering ladies who shared her room, and eschewing chemotherapy, until she could almost count the days left to her.

 A good friend of Mum’s who was on duty at the local hospital broke the news to me that her death was imminent.
 He and I told her together, and she just accepted it, simply because she already knew.
 Entering new emotional territory, we decided in a matter of minutes that we would be bringing her home to die.

 During those last weeks we talked about the moments in her life that had meant something to her.
 These talks enabled me to write all but the last paragraph of her obituary.